Complementary and Alternative Medicine (CAM) Overview

 What it is: Advocates of this technique suggest that the power of touch may direct energy flow and treat pain and disease.

 The evidence: It's hard to tell for sure whether therapeutic touch works.
 There have been few good studies done on this technique.
 Researchers have investigated its effects on wound healing, pain, and anxiety.
-But most studies had mixed results.
-They did not provide conclusive evidence of effectiveness.
+Studies into its effectiveness have not been conclusive.

 What it is: Ayurvedic medicine originated in India more than 2,000 years ago.
 It focuses on balance of the mind, body, and spirit.
 Hundreds of different herbs are used to: